 However, if you plan to utilize additional materials, the ACE packages are a much better deal.

-Alternatively, you could investigate third party study preparation materials that provide similar resources at much more affordable prices and may include study pass guarantees.
+Alternatively, you could investigate third-party study preparation materials that provide similar resources at much more affordable prices and may include study pass guarantees.

 An example is Trainer Academy with its comprehensive premium study packages that are intended to help you pass your exams in your first attempt.

-Their time-tested study techniques are useful in reducing your study time, ensure you have a 99% pass guarantee plus a money back guarantee offer.
+Their time-tested study techniques are useful in reducing your study time, ensure you have a 99% pass guarantee plus a money-back guarantee offer.

 Both ACE and ACSM trainer certification programs require you to do a certain amount of continuing education CEU (also known as CEC or continuing education credits) credit hours each year through additional certifications.
 These hours must be completed through the coursework from the respective organizations.

-The ACSM personal trainer program requires 45 continuing education hours and a $45 recertification fee, every 3 years, while ACE requires 20 hours and $129 recertification fee every 2 years.
+The ACSM personal trainer program requires 45 continuing education hours and a $45 recertification fee, every 3 years, while ACE requires 20 hours and a $129 recertification fee every 2 years.